Religious views on female genital mutilation: Support for Type Ia mutilation

 A number of Muslim authors (Kaleem Muhammad, M Ihsan Karaman) have condemned Types 1B, 2 and 3 female circumcision, while defending Islam "from accusations and slanders" that it supports painful, harmful, "barbaric" FGM while promoting Type Ia mutilation.
 Type Ia or hoodectomy involves removing only the clitoral hood, sometimes known as the prepuce.
 This they claim is the only Islamically allowed circumcision, and is "harmless" and "beneficial".
 (Note: Karaman and Kaleem Muhammad differ somewhat in that Muhammad speaks approvingly of hadith that endorse circumcision for women, while Karaman states "the hadiths reporting about the justification of FC [female circumcision] have been determined by the hadith scholars to be weak."
 Kaleem Muhammad states that "the type of female circumcision which is permitted in Islam entails cutting piece of the thin skin (prepuce)" i.e. hoodectomy, while Karaman states that he "believes that FC should be abandoned" but not hoodetomy.)
-Some authors base their support for type Ia on it's similarity with male circumcision although others use the same justification for dissimilar and more invasive practices.
+Some authors base their support for type Ia on its similarity with male circumcision although others use the same justification for dissimilar and more invasive practices.